Spell CheckerSpell Checker API

 https://api.apiverve.com/v1/spellchecker

-Here are examples of how to call the Spell Checker API in different programming languages:
+How to call the Spell Checker API in different programming languages.

 cURL Request